Jassim-Albreekan/world_time_app/README.md

 # world_time_app

-a simple world time flutter app where the user can choose the location then the app will display the time and if is the morning or night in that location.
+A simple world time flutter app where the user can choose the location then the app will display the time and if is the morning or night in that location.

 api used is http://worldtimeapi.org/api/timezone/$url.